nats-io/nats-architecture-and-design/adr/ADR-51.md

 	AllowMsgSchedules bool          `json:"allow_msg_schedules"`
 }
 ```
-* If the user intends to use the `Nats-Schedule-TTL` feature, the `allow_msg_ttl` must be true for the stream.
+* If the user intends to use the `Nats-Schedule-TTL` feature, the `AllowMsgTTL` must be true for the stream.
 * Setting this on a Source or Mirror should be denied
 * This feature can be enabled on existing streams but not disabled
 * A Stream with this feature on should require API level 2

 #### Stream Subject
-As already noted, every schedule must have its own unique subject, so it is recommended that the stream subject contain wild cards to easily allow for many schedules, for instance `orders_schedules.*`
+As already noted, every schedule must have its own unique subject, so it is recommended that the stream subject contain wild cards to easily allow for many schedules,
+for instance `schedules.>`, would allow for all the example subjects: `schedules.orders.single`, `schedules.orders.hourly` and `schedules.sensors.cnc_temperature_sampled`